-A Short History of Dublin Business School
+A Short History of DBS

 When Dublin Business School was first established in 1975 it was known as Accountancy and Business College and provided evening courses for students preparing for the examinations of the professional accounting bodies.
 Success and a growing reputation in this field led to the school expanding its operations to offer full and part-time accounting, marketing and banking courses.